Salem Junction railway station: Facilities

 The AC Waiting Hall at 1st, 3rd, and 4th Platforms with toilet facilities cost Rs:20/hr.
 The second entrance with ticket counter at Old Suramangalam Road is planning to construct with subway and footover.
 Platforms 1, 3 and 4 are operated with 24-hour lifts and escalators.

 It has IRCTC Railway Canteen Platform No:3&4.
 Anandha Bhavan and Ashok Bhavan are nearby restaurants, and Hotel Ashwa Park, Raddison, Sivaraj Holiday Inn, and CJ Plazzio are nearby hotels.

 The Salem Railway Division introduced battery operated car service on a payment basis at the Salem Railway Junction, available on platform numbers 3 and 4.
 The service is meant mainly for senior citizens, differently abled people, and ailing persons.

 On 26 December 2017, Salem Junction got free Wi-Fi connectivity.
 The facility is being provided by RailTel, a public sector telecom infrastructure provider.

+Projects and development

+It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.

+Awards and achievements

+In 2019, the station was granted ISO–14001 certification for complying with NGT (nation Green Tribunal).
+The station has been rated as the cleanest station among the divisional headquarters railway stations and also the ninth cleanest railway station in the entire country, according to a survey report published in June 2017.

 Lines

-There are six lines branching out from the station:
+There are Five lines branching out from the station: